faster-cpython/benchmarking-public/results/bm-20230420-3.12.0a7+-9423c61/bm-20230420-pythonperf1-amd64-eduardo%2delizondo-immortal_references-3.12.0a7+-9423c61-vs-base.md

 | Geometric mean          | (ref)                                                       | 1.02x slower                                                                           |

 Benchmark hidden because not significant (17): pickle_list, python_startup_no_site, sqlite_synth, pyflate, xml_etree_iterparse, django_template, hexiom, async_tree_none, sympy_str, json_dumps, fannkuch, xml_etree_process, python_startup, unpickle_list, asyncio_tcp, unpickle, pylint

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.01x
+- 95% likely to have a slowdown of 1.01x
+- 99% likely to have a slowdown of 1.00x